nhayward/revpit/user/pages/03.annual-contest/default.md

 1. Your full manuscript
   * A list of content warnings in your full MS
-2. Your query letter
-3. A separate document of the first five pages of your manuscript
+2. Your query letter and the first five pages of your manuscript in ONE document.
   * A list of content warnings for the first five pages
-4. Your synopsis
+3. Your synopsis
-5. A logline
+4. A logline
-6. Editor choices
+5. Editor choices
-7. Answers to questions
+6. Answers to questions

 ##### For full details on what you'll need to submit check out our [How to Submit](https://reviseresub.com/annual-contest/how-to-submit) page.